Boaterfly/agilezen-to-redmine/README.md

 ```

 ### 5. Import into Redmine
+**Disable Redmine mail notifications before this step or you will spam every
+user with a mail for every action he ever did.**

 ```shell
 ./agilezen-to-redmine import --redmine-url=URL --redmine-key=KEY
 ```

+Don't forget to turn notifications back on.

 ## Notes
 * No effort was made to reduce memory consumption.
 Your whole AgileZen dataset